lenaschimmel/bestelampe/hardware/mainmodule/README.md

 So the full v1.1 board will be around 10.80 Euro.

 ## Known problems for v1
+_Should be converted into issues soon, but it's quicker to just list them here._

 ### High severity
 _No known fix_